notsunohito/express-gpio/README.md

 will turn off RPi's GPIO2

-＊only supported HIGH or LOW at the moment

 If you want to use a example GUI, Open `http://{RPi's hostname}:3000/` with browser

 ### Develop